morze00/QFS_kinematics/README.md

 By default, inverse kinematics and (p,2p) reactions are assumed (if no flags are set).

-The kinematics of the residual heavy spectator "B", the knocked-out outgoing cluster (2) and the scattered target nucleon (1) are stored in the output tree.
+The kinematics of the residual heavy spectator "B", the knocked-out outgoing cluster (2) and the scattered target nucleon (1) are stored in the output tree (in the lab and CM frames).

 Modify info.hh to change beam parameters, masses, internal momentum spread, etc.